 100%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

 This is a strong skill description that clearly defines its scope around Android local data persistence using Room and DataStore.
-It includes explicit 'Use when' guidance with both conceptual triggers and file pattern triggers, making it easy for Claude to select appropriately.
-The description is concise yet comprehensive, covering the key actions and natural terms a developer would use.
+It includes an explicit 'Use when' clause with specific trigger terms that developers would naturally use.
+The description is concise, uses third-person voice, and is highly distinguishable from other potential skills.

 | Dimension | Reasoning | Score |